-- Plant your container and Ball and Burlap (B & B) trees.
+• Plant your container and Ball & Burlap (B & B) trees.

-- Pre-emerge with Hi-Yield Turf & Ornamental Weed and Grass Stopper (a summer annual herbicide), ferti-lome For All Seasons II, Surflan without Nitrogen, or ferti-lome Broadleaf Weed Control with Gallery to turf areas through mid-March to prevent summer such as crabgrass from germinating.
+• Pre-emerge with ferti-lome For All Seasons II, Hi-Yield Turf & Ornamental Weed and Grass Stopper (a summer annual herbicide) or Sandbur and Crabgrass Preventer to turf areas through mid-March to prevent summer weeds such as crabgrass from germinating.

 • Soil Temperature, Winter and Spring Weeds:

 Soil temperatures determine when weeds emerge in winter and spring.
 Most weeds germinate after three consecutive days of 50 degrees soil temperature at a depth of 2 inches.
 You may use the Mesonet web site for Oklahoma to monitor soil temperature (mesonat.org).
 They also have a free app for Apple and android phones.
 Better to be sure by applying pre-emergent early rather than too late.

 • The month of March marks the first of four applications to fertilize your cool-season lawns (Fescue and Rye Grass) with Marcum’s Slow Release Fertilizer 18-6-12 or Milorganite.
 Additional months for application include: May, October and November.

 • Apply ferti-lome Weed Free Zone, a post-emergent broadleaf herbicide, to cool and warm season lawns to control broadleaf weeds.

 • In mid-March seed cool-season turf grass or when daytime temps are between 55 and 70degrees.
 This time can be different each year.

 • Mow cool-season grasses at 1½ to 3¾ inches high.